getoptimum/mump2p-cli/docs/guide.md

 1. **Topic Names:** Choose descriptive and unique topic names to avoid message conflicts
 2. **Message Size:** Be aware of your maximum message size limit when publishing files
 3. **Token Refresh:** For long-running operations, refresh your token before it expires
-4. **Topic Management:** Use `./mump2p list` to check your active topics and avoid duplicate subscriptions
+4. **Topic Management:** Use `./mump2p list-topics` to check your active topics and avoid duplicate subscriptions
 5. **Persistent Subscriptions:** Use the --persist option when you need a record of messages
 6. **Webhook Reliability:** Increase the queue size for high-volume topics to prevent message drops
 7. **gRPC Performance:** Use `--grpc` flag for high-throughput scenarios and better performance
 8. **Health Monitoring:** Check proxy health with `./mump2p health` before long operations
-9. **Multi-Proxy Usage:** Remember that each proxy server maintains separate topic states - use `./mump2p list --service-url=<url>` to check topics on specific proxies
+9. **Multi-Proxy Usage:** Remember that each proxy server maintains separate topic states - use `./mump2p list-topics --service-url=<url>` to check topics on specific proxies
 10. **Debug Analysis:** Use `--debug` flag for performance monitoring and troubleshooting message flow issues

 ## Troubleshooting